eburghar/kakpipe/README.md

 You can for instance make a module defining custom mappings for a given filetype and use `-D filetype=myfiletype` with `kakpipe` inside the plugin to automatically setup the file type of the created fifo buffer.

 The `-n` options allows to use the same buffer (name) at each command invocation.
-By default kakpipe always open a new buffer which name is a '`-`' separated string made of the command name, the 1st argument, and a timestamp.
+By default kakpipe open a new buffer which name is a '`-`' separated string made of the command name (or the prefix given with `-N`) and a random id.
+The random id is also used as a prefix for all temporary files that are generated in `/tmp/kakpipe/` (socket, fifo and pid files).

 ```
 define-command -override -params 1.. -docstring 'launch cargo with the given parameters inside kakoune' cargo %{